fatmali/kibana-iframe-communicator-plugin/README.md

 rm -r kibana-iframe-communicator-plugin-1.0.0.zip
 </code>

-this will open up the editor and then manually update the following:
+this will open up the editor and then manually update the following in the package.json file:
 <code>
 "kibana": {
     "version": "UPDATE YOUR VERSION HERE"
   }
 </code>

+Save & close and the plugin will get installed.

 ## development